 You may be wondering, aren’t all potato soup recipes gluten-free?
 Unfortunately, no.

 Typically potato soup recipes use a roux, which is a mixture of butter and flour to achieve a thick and creamy consistency.
-However, no flour is necessary when utilizing some simple tricks learned developing my gluten-free cookbook and gluten-free soups for the site.
+However, this gluten-free potato soup recipe uses no flour – instead just some simple tricks for a nice thick and creamy texture.

 To thicken potato soup without flour, the right type of potatoes must be used.
 While some baked potato soups use Yukon gold or red potatoes, these do not break down as much as russets or Idaho, naturally thickening the soup.

-Also, a cornstarch slurry gives an extra boost of thickening, which is similarly used in Instant Pot Broccoli Cheddar Soup and Gluten-free Corn Chowder.
+Also, a cornstarch slurry gives an extra boost of thickening, which is similarly used in 20 minute gluten-free broccoli cheddar soup and my family’s famously creamy gluten-free corn chowder.
 Stir in the cornstarch / water mixture after the veggies and potatoes have cooked in the broth.

 - Bacon – Used to sprinkle on for serving and the drippings flavor the soup.
 For vegetarian potato soup, omit the bacon and use 1 tablespoon additional butter.

 - Potatoes – While many baked potato soup recipes use a variety of potatoes, I strongly recommend only using russet potatoes.
-They soak up the liquid, breaking down slightly to thicken the soup, which is a technique used in gluten-free au gratin potatoes as well.
+They soak up the liquid, breaking down slightly to thicken the soup.

 - Vegetables – Combination of yellow onion, carrots, celery, and garlic give an extra flavor dimension.

-- Broth – Use either vegetable broth or chicken broth, depending on preference.
+- Broth – Use either GF vegetable broth or chicken broth, depending on preference.

-- Evaporated Milk – Another secret weapon for making creamy soups!
+- Evaporated Milk – My secret ingredient for making creamy soups!
 Since water content has been removed, evaporated milk really adds a velvety taste.
-(Same trick used in creamy Chicken Dumpling Soup and gluten-free chicken soup) Substitute with whole milk, half and half, heavy cream, or preferred dairy-free milk.
+If you need a dairy-free modification, those subs are added in the recipe card below.

-- Optional toppings – Cheddar cheese, green onions, chives, sour cream
+- Optional toppings – Can’t have loaded baked potato vibes without cheddar cheese, green onions, chives, and sour cream.
+Am I right?!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)